NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:

-Many items that are we use daily in school are pen, paper, plastic box, steel spoon/fork, scale, eraser, sharpener, compass, divider (metallic) etc.
+Many items that we use daily in school are pens, paper, plastic box, steel spoon/fork, scale, eraser, sharpener, compass, divider (metallic), etc.

-Among these, the items that can be recycled are paper, plastic box, metallic compass, steel lunch box and steel spoon.
+Among these, the items that can be recycled are paper, plastic boxes, metallic compasses, steel lunch boxes and steel spoons.

 Question:26